 Dinnertime is a great opportunity for the family to unwind together at the end of the day, and it’s only natural to want to please everybody.
 But when it comes down to it, the last thing you want is to be everyone’s personal chef.
-Now is a great time to get Baby into the habit of eating what the family is having for dinner because, at this age, she is probably still pretty open to trying new food.
-Offering different flavors will also help reduce her chances of becoming a picky eater later on.
+Now is a great time to get Baby into the habit of eating what the family is having for dinner because, at this age, they are probably still pretty open to trying new food.
+Offering different flavors will also help reduce their chances of becoming a picky eater later on.

 Recipe for success